 The Philippines is an archipelago, so getting around isn't as simple as boarding a bus from Manila to Boracay.
-Thankfully, crossing the islands is cheaper and easier than it looks: three major low-cost airlines (AirAsia Philippines, Cebu Pacific and PAL Express) use Manila and Cebu as domestic hubs that connect to smaller airports throughout the country.
+Thankfully, crossing the islands is cheaper and easier than it looks: three major low-cost airlines (AirAsia Philippines, Cebu Pacific, and PAL Express) use Manila and Cebu as domestic hubs that connect to smaller airports throughout the country.

 Visitors can also travel by sea: travelers from Manila's Eva Macapagal Super Terminal (location on Google Maps) can sail on RORO ferries to most major seaside cities in the Philippines.
 Once on the island of your choice, you can go around on the Philippines' ubiquitous jeepneys, or traverse longer distances by inter-provincial bus.

 The Philippine Peso (PHP; divisible into 100 centavos) can easily be changed at money changers at the airport and in one of the nation's ubiquitous shopping malls, if you're within one of the bigger cities.
 These malls are also chock-full of ATMs, in case you want to withdraw cash from your own ATM-card-equipped bank account instead.
-Find out more about money in the Philippines for travelers.

 A word on travel insurance: the southern part of the Philippines is often mentioned in U.S. State Department warnings.
 While that does not legally prevent you from traveling to Mindanao, your insurance policy may refuse to cover you while you're traveling in these banned areas.
-Find out more in this article about pitfalls your travel insurance may not cover.

 What Philippine food lacks in spice and nuance, it makes up for in heartiness and freshness.
 Take a look at the Philippines' top ten foods, and you'll find a wealth of influences from Western colonizers (Spain and the U.S.) and Asian neighbors (China and Indonesia), melded into a sublime whole.